flyntwp/flynt/Components/FormContactForm7/README.md

 ---

-Text: A simple Contact Form 7 wrapper component with Pre-Content and solid background color.
-Can be placed between any other components.
+Text: A Contact Form 7 wrapper with customization to only load scripts when needed, specific form styles with grid helper classes and theme options.